Japan Hastes New Entry System (JESTA) for 71 Visa-Free Countries

 Last Words

 Japan is welcoming the future of travel in JESTA, striking a balance between its world-class efficiency and tourist-friendly approaches.
-If you’re headed for gasp-inducing excursions of Mt.
-Fuji, serenity sessions of a classic tea ceremony, or an eye-of-the-tiger experience of Tokyo.
+You’re headed for gasp-inducing excursions of Mt.
+Fuji, serene sessions of a classic tea ceremony, or an eye-of-the-tiger experience in Tokyo.
 Rhythms, travhashas never been easier—if only you book ahead.

-With JESTA, not only does Japan ensure its border but also tourists are able to enjoy less waiting time and more exploration on what makes this nation so lovely.
-If your travel itinerary involves Japan, take JESTA as your priority ticket to have a hassle-free and memorable stay.
+With JESTA, not only does Japan ensure its borders, but tourists can also enjoy less waiting time and more exploration of what makes this nation so lovely.
+If your travel itinerary includes Japan, consider JESTA as your priority ticket to ensure a hassle-free and memorable stay.